prakharg24/prefix_sum_parallel/README.md

 # prefix_sum_parallel

-Serial and Parallel implementation of the prefix sum of an array using OpenMP
+Parallel implementation of the prefix sum of an array using OpenMP

+To run

+$ g++ main.cpp prefixsum.cpp -fopenmp -g
+$ ./a.out